 - 1. Prevent student from hurting him/herself by moving nearby objects away and breaking fall, if possible.
 Clear room of other students. - 2.
 If vomiting occurs, turn the student onto his/her side with face to the side to allow drainage. - 3.
 Observe breathing.
 Resuscitate if necessary.
 (The need for resuscitation would be extremely rare).
 Time seizure.
 Observe and document details of seizure. - 4.
 Do NOT restrain student. - 5.
 Do NOT place your fingers or any object in mouth. - 6.
 If student is a known epileptic patient and this is normal seizure pattern, allow him/her to rest following seizure.
-Notify principal/administration and parent/guardian.
-Student may be allowed to return to class if he/she feels well enough and parent gives permission.
-If this is an abnormally prolonged seizure and Diastat is required, please see Skyward Medication Administration Instructions in this handbook.
+Student may be allowed to return to class if he/she feels well enough and parent gives permission. - 7.
+If emergency seizure medication is administered, a parent/guardian must be notified.